core-wg/core-problem-details/draft-ietf-core-problem-details.md

 {{{Klaus Hartke}}} and {{{Jaime Jiménez}}}, co-authors of an earlier generation of this specification.
 {{{Christian Amsüss}}} and {{{Marco Tiloca}}} for review and comments on this document.

+For {{tag38}}, John Cowan and Doug Ewell are also to be acknowledged.
+The content of an earlier version of this appendix was also discussed in the "apps-discuss at ietf.org" and "ltru at ietf.org" mailing lists.